Your Title

 -

-Identifies why a behavior occurs (attention, escape, sensory, etc.).
+Identifies why a behaviour occurs (attention, escape, sensory, etc.).

 -